hay/hay/europeana/notes.md

         > You do, even if you don't know it

+        > If your content is not interoperable, it's not findable, and if it's not findable, who cares.

         > Wikipedia is like a sausage

         > Wikipedia is your volunteer program, whether you like it or not